ajs17/memills/content/people/mills-edward-hallock-1819-family/_index.md

   - Is Charles M. Pine, co-owner of E. H. Mills & Co. in Corfu, related to Edward's wife Mary Ann, whose maiden name is Pine?
   - Photo of anyone in Mills family, the stores, the homes, but in particular, a photo of Emily and her store in Brookton, M. E. Mills.
   - Charles Personius Mills?
-  - Who is the Mrs. Woodworth who Emily paid to attend Edward's funeral?
+  - Was it Rev. Woodworth Emily paid, or Mrs. Woodworth?
+(Need to verify when she died.)
   - More information is needed about Emily's involvement in the Ladies Aid Society and Red Cross.
   Donna E. believes that the Ithaca office of the Red Cross has scrapbooks of their own history: I have contacted them and awaiting a response.
   - Research the apparent purchase for subsequent rental: a barn 23 Sep 1907.